TOPaz09/Upper-air-analysis/README.md

 # :balloon: Upper air analysis  :partly_sunny:
-You can easily use user interface to process many types of data such as csv,excel,txt or upper air code to make Skew-T Log-P Diagram templates and send output to line notification ([use line token](https://notify-bot.line.me/th/)) and get weather forecast by using TMD (Thai meteological department) [api](https://data.tmd.go.th/dataset/index.php) or
+You can easily use user interface to process many types of data such as csv, excel, txt or upper air code to make Skew-T Log-P Diagram templates and send output to line notification ([use line token](https://notify-bot.line.me/th/)) and get weather forecast by using TMD (Thai meteological department) [api](https://data.tmd.go.th/dataset/index.php) or
 Air quality index (AQI) and PM2.5 air pollution in Thailand from cnaqi api ([use token key](https://aqicn.org/city/beijing/))